-STEP 1.
-Site Constraints.
-Identify site constraints in the area that the rain garden will be located such as:
+STEP 1 - Site constraints.
+Identify site constraints in the area where the rain garden will be located, such as:

 - High water table rain gardens should not be placed in persistently wet areas or areas where puddles regularly form. - Underground obstructions such as gas or electrical lines, other utilities, structures or bedrock.
-Contact DigSafe 72 hours in advance of your project. - Property boundaries and local setbacks.
+Contact DigSafe 72 hours in advance of your project. - Place rain gardens on slopes less than 12% (less than one foot of elevation change over 8.3 feet of length).

-STEP 2.
-Setbacks.
+STEP 2 - Setbacks.
 Be sure to locate the rain garden:

-- At least 10 feet away from buildings with basements to prevent seepage into the basement. - At least 15 feet away from septic tank or leach field. - Away from tree roots and drinking water wells.
+- At least 10 feet away from buildings with basements to prevent seepage into the basement. - At least 15 feet away from a septic tank or leach field. - Away from tree roots and drinking water wells.

-STEP 3.
-Infiltration test.
-Perform a simple perc test to determine the ability of the soil to infiltrate water.
-Rain gardens should only be built in areas where a simple perc test drains completely within 24 hours.
-To complete a simple perc test:
+STEP 3 - Perform an infiltration test.
+Test the ability of the soil to infiltrate water (allow it to soak in and drain through the soil).

+Rain gardens should only be built in areas where soils drain within 24 hours.
+Follow the steps below.

 - a.
-Using a shovel or a post hole digger, dig a 1-foot deep hole. - b.
-Fill the hole with water and allow it to drain completely.
-If the hole fills with water on its own or if water is still in the hole after 24 hours, choose a new location. - c.
-Fill the hole with water a second time and place a ruler or yard stick in the hole.
-Note the water level and time.
-After 15 minutes, check the water level again and note the new water level.
-Multiply the change in water level by 4 to get the number of inches of infiltration in an hour.
-A rate of $^{1}/{2}$ " or more per hour indicates that it will drain within 24 hours.
+Using a shovel or a post hole digger, dig a 12-inch deep hole. - b.
+Fill the hole with water and allow it to drain completely (NOTE: if the hole fills with water on its own or if water is still in the hole after 24 hours, choose a new location). - c.
+Fill the hole with water a second time and do one of the following: